mcornford/land/index.md

     [<u>ALI</u>](https://twitter.com/alixedi)
   image: assets/uploads/hot-air-balloon-3.svg
 texts:
-  - title: THE STORY, SO FAR
+  - title: The story, so far
     description: >-
       We created Dripl because we wanted to find out if we could build a profitable internet business together.
 Between us, we spent 20 years at